miyako/4d-presentation-summit-2023/Advanced Options for the Application Builder/README.md

 ## Teaser Message

 Do you build your 4D app?
 Do you have an XML project to ensure that your production app is configured exactly how it ought to be?
-In this training session, Keisuke will explain the benefits of building your 4D app and how to make the most out of the various advanced build options.
+In this training session, Keisuke will explain the benefits of building your 4D app and how to use the various advanced build options.

 ## Synopsis